Why Is Toilet Paper White, Anyway?

 Color toilet paper was actually trendy in the 1950s.

 Toilet paper’s been enjoying special attention these days.
 Although it has always been an essential bathroom item, everyone’s trying to stock up on as much toilet paper as possible since they know they’ll be stuck inside for a while.
 But while you’ve been buying rolls and rolls of toilet paper, have you ever wondered why toilet paper is just plain white?
-Maybe these creative toilet paper holders were an inspiration.
+In other bathroom design news, you’ll be relieved to know that the toilet plunger has finally be revamped.

 How is toilet paper made?